The Injustice Wound

 Rewrite the Script!✍

-Another technique that I like; it’s that once I have felt and contacted these emotions, I rewrite the script !
+Another technique that I like; it’s that once I have felt and contacted these emotions, I rewrite the script!
 That is to say, by seeing a scene from my past, I change the course or the end in my imagination, in order to experience a more joyful or soothing feeling… A bit like the “Ridiculus” spell in the Harry Potter series.😄 It serves to modify the original traumatic reaction, which helps to create different beliefs and behaviors!

 Be that as it may, working on yourself and freely accessing your emotions to free yourself from them requires time and a lot of empathy; things you have to learn to give yourself!
+So be kind and patient with yourselves!